-Project name Funding source First full year of CO2e saving s these Capital cost (£) al cost lifetime Primary fuel/emission source saved Estimated carbon savings per year (tCO2e/annum) Estimated costs savings (£/annum) Behaviour Change Comments Dalbeattie Through School DGC capital/SFT HUB 2018/1 9 Estimated 30 Grid Electricity 188 Ongoing CO2e savings based on biomass system having replaced gas heating.
-St Joseph's College DGC capital/SFT HUB/SALIX 2018/1 Estimated 30 Grid Electricity/Gas 202 Major Refurbishment/new build of secondary school.
-Main heat source Biomass and in the course of construction design change allowed for replacement of T5 lighting with LED which resulted in the site exceeding its anticipated EPC of 'B' and meeting an 'A' Savings figure based on use of biomass heat LED Lighting (buildings) SALIX 2018/1 Estimated 15 Grid Electricity 136.57 Range of LED lighting installations in a number of school and other buildings.
+Project name Funding source First full year of CO2e saving s Capital cost (£) al cost lifetime Primary fuel/emission source saved Estimated carbon savings per year (tCO2e/annum) Estimated costs savings (£/annum) Behaviour Change Comments Dalbeattie Through School DGC capital/SFT HUB 2018/1 9 Estimated 30 Grid Electricity 188 Ongoing CO2e savings based on biomass system having replaced gas heating.
+St Joseph's College DGC capital/SFT HUB/SALIX 2018/1 9 Estimated 30 Grid Electricity/Gas 202 Major Refurbishment/new build of secondary school.
+Main heat source Biomass and in the course of construction design change allowed for replacement of T5 lighting with LED which resulted in the site exceeding its anticipated EPC of 'B' and meeting an 'A' Savings figure based on use of biomass heat LED Lighting (buildings) SALIX 2018/1 9 Estimated 15 Grid Electricity 136.57 Range of LED lighting installations in a number of school and other buildings.
 12 buildings had been included which have been supported through SALIX funding, but other LED projects have been delivered through the main capital programme which are not quantified.
 Irish Street Offices DGC Capital budget 2018/1 9 Estimated 30 Grid Electricity First of an ambitious programme of Dumfries office refurbishments which includes energy efficiency measures along with development of smarter working facilities enabling agile working for council staff and will ultimately lead to reduction in office buildings in the town from 24 to 14 buildings over several years.
 Cargen Tower DGC Capital budget 2017/1 Estimated 30 Grid Electricity Significant but not analysed.
 Layout and internal refurbishment of existing office facilities to provide pilot testing of Smarter Working processes and demonstration layout to help train council staff in new work practices helping to lead to council office reduction in Dumfries in the longer term with associated cost and carbon savings.
 Street Lighting Prudential borrowing 2018/1 9 Estimated 7400000 8 Grid Electricity Authority's street lighting has been replaced by LEDs.

-Schools PPP estate energy efficiency Prudential borrowing 2018/1 9 Estimated 2200000 15 Grid Electricity Pilot project developed in partnership with PPP contractor AMEY to help deliver local carbon savings but from a commercial perspective to test the potential for wider national roll out.
-Energy efficiency projects across the schools PPP estate including LED lighting upgrades, biomass boiler installation at Wallacehall Academy and CHP units at Lockerbie and Stranraer Academies the en nissions increased or dec creased due to any suc h factor in the re eport year, provide an estimate of the amount and direction. otal Emissions source Total estimated annual emissions (tCO2e) Increase or decrease in emissions Decrease Comments Electric Vehicles The Council's fleet have purchased / leased 11 electric vehicles during 2019/2020 Of these 3 are vans and 8 cars.
-The intention is to increase this further in 2020/2021.
-Estate changes Decrease Office accommodation and smarter working practices were implemented.
-The works support a wider reorganisation programme with senior management taking visible and positive lead in the use of Smarter Working facilities.
-Dumfries and Galloway Council is committed to Community Asset Transfer ('CAT') where that will bring benefits to our local communities.
-Reduction of the Council's Estate by 14 sites within 2019/2020 resulting from Community Asset Transfers, Property Sales, and termination of leases.
-These resulted in reducing the GIA by 3,418.93m2.
-Service provision Reorganisation continues with senior management leading in uptake of new Smarter Working facilities, impacts as yet are unknown Staff numbers Decrease Other (specify in comments) The full emissions impact of restructuring and building changes are not currently quantifiable but is being monitored along with wider estate changes
+Prudential borrowing 2018/1 9 Estimated 2200000 15 Grid Electricity Pilot project developed in partnership with PPP contractor AMEY to help deliver local carbon savings but from a commercial perspective to test the potential for wider national roll out.
+Energy efficiency projects across the schools PPP estate including LED lighting upgrades, biomass boiler installation at Wallacehall Academy and CHP units at Lockerbie and Stranraer Academies f the en nissions increased or dec creased due to any suc h factor in the re eport year, provide an estimate of the amount and direction. Γotal Emissions source Total estimated annual emissions (tCO2e) Increase or decrease in emissions Comments Electric Vehicles Decrease The Council's fleet have purchased 24 electric vehicles (1 bus and 23 cars) during 2020/21.
+Dumfries and Galloway Council's intention is to increase this number in future years.
+Estate changes Decrease Reduction of the Council's Estate by 15 sites within 2020/21 resulting from Property / Land Sales.
+These have resulted in a reduction of the Gross Internal Area (GIA) by 8921.18m2 and generated both revenue saving and capital receipt.
+Service provision Reorganisation continues with senior management leading in uptake of new Smarter Working facilities, impacts as yet are unknown Staff numbers Increase Other (specify in comments) The full emissions impact of restructuring and building changes are not currently quantifiable but is being monitored along with wider estate changes